pandyamehul/.Net8-eCommerce-az-aks-devops/Development.Steps.md

 - Added Swagger services in Program.cs to generate API documentation.
 - Configured Swagger middleware in the request pipeline to serve swagger.json and Swagger UI.
-- Added CORS services and configured a default policy to allow requests from the Angular frontend running on http://localhost:5013.
+- Added CORS services and configured a default policy to allow requests from the [Angular frontend](http://localhost:5013).
 - Tested Swagger UI to ensure API endpoints are documented and accessible.
 - Verified CORS policy allows requests from the specified origin without issues.
 - Tested API endpoints from the Angular frontend to ensure proper communication with the User microservice.